Office of Financial Aid and Student Employment

 Supplemental Educational Opportunity Grants are awarded to students pursuing a first baccalaureate degree.
 Awards range from $100 to $4,000 per academic year.
 The conditions to be met in order to qualify for a supplemental grant are the same as those listed under federal Pell Grants above.

-A GOVS award can be given to full-time matriculated students.
+A GOVS award can be given to half- or full-time matriculated students.
 Recipients must be Connecticut residents.
 The grant cannot exceed financial need.

 Connecticut State University Grant Aid (CSUG)